zjnett/ncurses-rpg/README.md

 ## Usage
 Build with `make` executed from the root directory of the project.

 The game must be executed from the context of the `bin/` directory due to relative pathnames.
-Therefore, the game can bebuilt and run as follows:
+Therefore, the game can be built and run as follows:
 ```
 $ make
 $ cd bin